withfig/autocomplete/README.md

 Fig works with iTerm, the native MacOS Terminal app, Hyper and the integrated terminal in VSCode.

 #### How does Fig work?
-Fig has built an API around the terminal that allows you to insert text, position windows, and run local shell commands and render output in a browser.
+Fig uses the Accessibility API on Mac to insert text on your behalf and read the current keybuffer.

 #### Does Fig work on Windows or Linux?
 Currently, Fig is only available on MacOS.